deanhamsft/Brinehaven/NPC's of Brinehaven/Sheriff Drenvar.md

 Campaign Integration

-- The Auror’s Bounty: The reagents may amplify the pearl’s curse, explaining sahuagin aggression.
-Exposing Drenvar could disrupt Carival’s scheme.
-- Rune Connection: Drenvar’s ledger mentions a “rune shipment,” tying to the markers and ward, suggesting smuggler interference.
 - Hearthstone’s Secret: He guards the Hearth to monitor ritual attempts, fearing exposure if the ward reveals his corruption.
-- Carival and Smugglers: Drenvar’s alliance with Jorin and Kael makes him a key link to Carival, while the tally sheet from Torvyn’s quest could incriminate him.
+- Carival and Smugglers: Drenvar’s alliance with Jorin and Retch makes him a key link to Kael, while the tally sheet from the Smugglers cove could incriminate him.
 - Sahuagin Threat: The priestess may demand reagents, complicating Drenvar’s loyalty.

 Interaction with the Party